 The consultations identified some potential environmental and social impacts and perceptions of the affected communities.
 MEPCO will make sure that the crop compensation amounts are assessed justly and paid to the affected, at least fifteen days prior to temporary use of land before starting the civil works.
 The community generally supports the newDGS with associated500m132kV transmission line.
 The local poor people predominantly requested for unskilled and semi-skilled jobs on priority basis with the contractors during implementation of the project.
 New Land is acquired and no resettlement is involved in this subproject.
 However, compensation will be paid to the concerned parties / owners of land under the towers and where the loss of some trees and for damage to crops is expected.

-On the basis of the consultations so far, it appears that the project will have no insurmountable environmental and social impacts but MEPCO will have to make sure that compensation and assistance amounts are assessed justly and that skilled and unskilled employment should be preferentially given to the AP as far as is reasonably practicable.8
+On the basis of the consultations so far, it appears that the project will have no insurmountable environmental and social impacts but MEPCO will have to make sure that compensation and assistance amounts are assessed justly and that skilled and unskilled employment should be preferentially given to the AP as far as is reasonably practicable.

+8.4.1 List of Participants in Consultation Sessions (Sanjarpur, MEPCO) (07-08-15, 21.3.17 & 13.4.17)

+Table 8-1